Service Learning, Volunteerism and Community Engagement

 These programs are offered throughout the year and are great ways to become involved in our local community.
 For more information, please email: firstname.lastname@example.org.

 Adopt a family for Thanksgiving - This project entails an individual or group to purchase Thanksgiving food items according to the list linked above.
-66 families are up for adoption.
+6o families are up for adoption.
 You may email our office at: email@example.com with your preference of family size.
 We will assign you a family number.
 All food must be placed in boxes and marked with your assigned family number.
 If you cannot adopt an entire family and would like to donate a few items, just drop off the items to the Office.
 We are also accepting any frozen turkey that we will donate to the Food Bank of SJ.
-Donations of family holiday food will be distributed to Families of Department of Youth & Family Services of Gloucester/Camden Counties and the Boys & Girls Clubs of Glassboro and Paulsboro and Volunteers of America.
+Donations of family holiday food will be distributed to Families of Division of Child Protection and Permanency, the Boys & Girls Clubs of Glassboro & Paulsboro and Volunteers of America.
 See suggested food items lists: Suggested food items per family size

 Big Brothers/Big Sisters - First Mentor's Program

 Boy & Girls Club of Gloucester County offers services to all youth in any of the many towns in the Gloucester county Community.
 All young people ages 6-18 are welcome.
 Rowan students will be hosting monthly children's birthday parties at the club.
 This includes a present for each child that month as well as a birthday cake.
 Volunteers will then entertain and play with the children through various activities.